Generating Credentials

 Token (recommended)

-Synqly authenticates Table API requests with a dedicated ServiceNow user that is tied to the REST API key.
+Table API requests are authenticated with a dedicated ServiceNow user that is tied to the REST API key.
 Collections on that user define query, create, read, and update behavior on the Incident table.
-Complete steps 1–3 first; assign collections on the integration user in step 4 using the role-assignment tables immediately before that step.
+Complete steps 1–3 first, then assign collections on the integration user in step 4 using the role-assignment tables in step 3.

 ### 1. Log in to ServiceNow as an Admin